FoggyMtnDrifter/deezer/README.md

-# Deezer Ubuntu build script
+# Deezer Solus build script

-Unofficial script to install Deezer desktop on Ubuntu.
+Unofficial script to install Deezer desktop on Solus.
 Based on [the AUR Script by SibrenVasse](https://aur.archlinux.org/packages/deezer/).

 For Windows, Deezer distributes a version of the Electron run time (Windows binary) and the source code of their application itself.
 The build process of this package extracts the application source from the Windows installer.